 If the math still feels like too much for where you are right now, that's worth paying attention to.
 There are real seasons when a CEO shouldn't be starting a book.
 A fundraise quarter, or a turnaround, or a launch that needs all of you.
 Don't fight those.
 But if you're in a normal stretch and you can find five to ten focused hours in your next month, the rest of the process can be built around your schedule.

 It depends on which phase you're in.
 The pre-work is the most concentrated stretch, usually two hours a day for three to five days.
 The recording phase is either two full days in Austin or three- to four-hour remote blocks spread across a few weeks.
-After that, editing and launch is much lighter, an hour or two a week over four to five months.
-The total active hours across the project tend to land between 60 and 90.
+Base editing runs about 20 focused hours and can be wrapped in two weeks.
+Launch is roughly an hour a day for a month or two as you get closer to publication.
+If you stick to the base version of the process, the total comes out somewhere around 40 to 50 focused hours, plus the launch ramp.
+Authors who want to polish beyond the base can put in much more by choice.

 Four to six months is the typical timeline, from the day you start pre-work to the day a finished book is in your hands.
 Some authors move faster.
-Some take a year because they want more room to think.
-Either way, the first draft of the manuscript usually exists within the first month.
-The rest of the time is editing, design, and getting the launch infrastructure in place.
+Others take a year or more because they want extra room to refine the manuscript.
+Either way, the first draft usually exists within the first month.
+Base editing can wrap in two weeks.
+Then it's design, proofs, and a launch ramp of about an hour a day for a month or two leading up to publication.

 This is exactly who I built the process for.
 Most of the authors I work with are running companies between $1M and $50M.
 The pre-work fits around client meetings.
 If Austin isn't feasible, you can record remotely.
 Editing requires steady review but no heavy lifting.
 The minimum input is about five to ten focused hours a month.